Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Conclusion and Limitation

-In this paper, we proposed a \textit{TranSVAE} framework for the video-based UDA tasks.
+In this paper, we proposed a \textit{TranSVAE} framework for video-based UDA tasks.
 Our key idea is to explicitly disentangle the domain information from other information during the adaptation.
 We developed a novel sequential VAE structure with two sets of latent factors and proposed four constraints to regulate these factors for adaptation purposes.
+Note that disentanglement and adaptation are interactive and complementary.
+All the constraints serve to achieve a good disentanglement effect with the two-level domain divergence minimization.
 Extensive empirical studies clearly verify that \textit{TranSVAE} consistently offers performance improvements compared with existing SoTA video-based UDA methods.
+We also find that \textit{TranSVAE} outperforms those multi-modal UDA methods, although it only uses single-modality data.
 Comprehensive property analysis further shows that \textit{TranSVAE} is an effective and promising method for video-based UDA.

-We further discuss limitations of the \textit{TranSVAE} framework.
+We further discuss the limitations of the \textit{TranSVAE} framework.
 These are also promising future directions.
 Firstly, the empirical evaluation is mainly on the action recognition task.
-The performance of \textit{TranSVAE} on other video-related tasks, \textit{e.g.}, video segmentation, is not tested.
+The performance of \textit{TranSVAE} on other video-related tasks, \textit{e.g.} video segmentation, is not tested.
 Secondly, \textit{TranSVAE} is only evaluated on the typical two-domain transfer scenario.
-The multi-source transfer case is not considered but is worthy further study.
+The multi-source transfer case is not considered but is worthy of further study.
 Thirdly, although \textit{TranSVAE} exhibits better performance than multi-modal transfer methods, its current version does not consider multi-modal data functionally and structurally.
 An improved \textit{TranSVAE} with the capacity of using multi-modal data is expected to further boost the adaptation performance.
+Fourthly, current empirical evaluations are mainly based on the I3D backbone, more advanced backbones, \textit{e.g.}, \cite{tong2022videomae,wang2023videomae}, are expected to be explored for further improvement.
 Lastly, \textit{TranSVAE} handles the spatial divergence by disentangling the static domain-specific latent factors out.
-However, it may happen that spatial divergence is not completely captured by the static latent factors due to the insufficient disentanglement.
-Future studies may consider to further improve this point.
+However, it may happen that spatial divergence is not completely captured by the static latent factors due to insufficient disentanglement.